sealerio/sealer/README.md

 Sealer[ˈsiːlər] provides a new way of distributed application delivery which is reducing the difficulty and complexity by packaging Kubernetes cluster and all application's dependencies into one ClusterImage.

-We can write a Kubefile to build the ClusterImage, and use it to delivery your applications with embedded kubernetes through Clusterfile.
+We can write a Kubefile to build the ClusterImage, and use it to deliver your applications with embedded Kubernetes through Clusterfile.

 ![image](https://user-images.githubusercontent.com/8912557/117263291-b88b8700-ae84-11eb-8b46-838292e85c5c.png)